theboi/em-ryanthe-com/README.md

 - Navigate to `em.ryanthe.com/sb`.
 - To open a link in Notion embeds, right-click and click `Open Link`.
 - The page will open in a new window.
+- This page was created to force the SST students blog page to use mobile view.

 ### bv: Bible Verses